00eemsy/csci-121-projects/stats and chats/README.md

 ## 👩🏻‍💻 DESCRIPTION
 > welcome to `stats and chats 📊`, a text-analysis and generative text program. this project comes in two parts: `stats.py` and `chats.py`.

-> `stats.py`: takes a text and analyzes its contiguous runs of alphabet characters and treating them as words. these "words" are analyzed and returned as a statistical report. this report includes:
+> `stats.py`: takes a text and examines its contiguous runs of alphabet characters (or "words"). these "words" are analyzed and returned as a statistical report. this report includes:
 * the word count of the text file
 * the number of distinct words